- Accessed by:

 This is the number of contiguous unclipped samples (default 3 samples) that must be present before the run of clipped samples will be terminated.
 The higher the threshold, the longer a clipped region will be and the fewer labels that will be generated.

 Each individual run of clipped samples is marked in the format "number of number".
 For example, "11 of 11" means there are 11 samples in this run of clipped samples and all of them are clipped, while "9 of 11" means only nine samples in the run of 11 are clipped.
-Note that in the case of a stereo track, each channel will have its own label, so if at one point both channels are clipped, two labels will appear above each other.
+In the case of a stereo track each channel will have its own label; if at one point both channels are clipped two labels will appear one above the other.

 Find Clipping will create a label track called "Clipping" unless a label track called "Clipping" already exists, in which case Find Clipping places the labels into the first (topmost) label track called "Clipping".
 Note that this is case sensitive.

 If you have an audio track called "Clipping" - then Find Clipping does not use that track.